samithaj/tfx/tfx/examples/chicago_taxi/README.md

 See the status of the running job in the
 [Google Cloud Console](https://console.cloud.google.com/mlengine).

-The trainer is running in the cloud using ML Engine and *not* Dataflow for the distributed computation.
+The trainer is running in the cloud using AI Platform Training and *not* Dataflow for the distributed computation.

 Again, our outputs are identical to the local run: